-After demonstrating that inflation react differently to crude oil market shocks before and during the outbreak of COVID-19, this section explores whether the responses differ between positive and negative shocks.
+After demonstrating that inflation reacts differently to oil price shocks before and during the outbreak of COVID-19, in this section we explore whether it reacts differently to positive and negative shocks.
 According to Hamilton (2003), scholarly debates over the effect of oil shocks stem in part from employing the incorrect functional form.
-According to Mork (1989), increases in oil prices have a varying effect on U.S GDP than decrease in oil prices.
-Lee et al. (1995) show that real oil price shocks have asymmetric impacts on real GNP and unemployment that are significant for oil price increases but not for oil price decreases.
-Li and Guo (2022) find a strong asymmetry between oil prices and inflation in China, highlighting that the inflationary effect is more pronounced when oil price decreases than increases, especially in the short run.
-In a same vein, Lòpez-villavicencio and Pourroy (2019) find that the pass-through from oil price to inflation is substantially larger in inflation-targeting countries when oil price falls.
-Based on the innovative MTNARDL model, Pal and Mitra (2019) show that oil price changes have an asymmetric short-run impact on US inflation, suggesting that the magnitude of the impact is bigger during oil price increase than oil price decrease.
-Since oil shocks are evidenced to affect inflation asymmetrically specifically during turbulent market environments, it is likely that inflation of G7 will exhibit similar asymmetric responses during the outbreak of COVID-19.
+According to Mork (1989), increases in oil prices have a varying effect on U.S GDP than decreases in oil prices.
+Lee et al. (1995) show that real oil price shocks have asymmetric impacts on real GNP and unemployment, and that these impacts are significant for oil price increases but not for oil price decreases.
+Li and Guo (2022) find a strong asymmetry between oil prices and inflation in China, highlighting that the inflationary effect is more pronounced when the oil price decreases than when it increases, especially in the short term.
+In a same vein, Lòpez-villavicencio and Pourroy (2019) find that the pass-through from oil price to inflation is substantially larger in inflation-targeting countries when the oil price falls.
+Based on the innovative MTNARDL model, Pal and Mitra (2019) show that oil price changes have an asymmetric short-term impact on US inflation, suggesting that the magnitude of the impact is greater during oil price increases than oil price decreases.
+Since there is evidence that oil shocks affect inflation asymmetrically, especially during turbulent market environments, it seemed likely that inflation in G7 countries would exhibit a similar asymmetric response during the outbreak of COVID-19.

-To test the asymmetric impacts of oil shocks on inflation, we estimate the following function based on Atems et al. (2015):
+To test the asymmetric impact of oil shocks on inflation, we define the following function based on Atems et al. (2015):

 CPIt=β0+i=012  β1iεs,t-i++i=012  β2iεs,t-i-+i=012  β3iεy,t-i++i=012  β4iεy,t-i- +i=012  β5iεo,t-i++i=012  β6iεo,t-i-+et (5)

 where εst+,εyt+, and εot+ are the shock values when the shocks are positive and 0 otherwise, and εst-,εyt-, and εot- are the shock values when the shocks are negative and 0 otherwise.
 Figure 3 depicts the impulse response functions estimated from Eq.
-(5) with a one-standard deviation shock.
-This form of asymmetry is supported by Figure 3.
-First, there is limited evidence that global oil supply shocks had any (asymmetric) effects on inflation over any time horizon, both before and during the COVID-19 pandemic.
+(5) with a one-standard-deviation shock.

+The asymmetry described above is supported by the results shown in Figure 3.
+First, there is limited evidence that global oil supply shocks had any (asymmetric) effect on inflation over any time horizon, either before or during the COVID-19 pandemic.

-Second, during the COVID-19 pandemic, majority of G7 countries record positive (albeit delayed) inflationary impacts from positive shocks to the global aggregate demand whereas negative demand shocks have no statistically significant impact on inflation (with the exception for France).
-Specifically, we can find the impact of positive demand shocks on inflation in the US, UK, Italy, Germany, and France start to increase only after the eighth month or the ninth month and remain positive afterwards.
-This conclusion supports killian zhou 2022a who demonstrate the diminishing cumulative responses of gasoline prices increases on US core inflation by the late 2021.
+Second, during the COVID-19 pandemic, the majority of G7 countries recorded positive (albeit delayed) inflationary impacts from positive shocks to the global aggregate demand, whereas negative demand shocks had no statistically significant impact on inflation in any country, with the exception of France.
+Specifically, we can find the impact of positive demand shocks on inflation in the US, UK, Italy, Germany, and France start to increase only after the eighth or ninth month and remain positive afterward.
+This conclusion supports Killian and Zhou (2022a) who demonstrate the diminishing cumulative effect of gasoline price increases on US core inflation by late 2021.